 Steady Type addresses all of these issues.

 Steady Type is designed around a few simple principles:

 We should provide flexibility about where the finger initially touches the screen and then focus on what happens once it is touching the screen.

 Whenever possible we should allow the user to back out of actions without leaving a mistake that needs to be corrected through a second action.
 This avoids the frustrating spiral of errors leading to more errors.
 Similarly, accidental touches and multi-touches should not degrade the experience.

 We should make the hit targets as large and widely spaced as possible.

 We can trade some speed for accuracy.
 Ultimately this will be faster and more satisfying.

 We should do what we can to minimize the number of keystrokes needed to write words and sentences.
-When every keystroke requires effort we should make each one as productive as possible.
+Every keystroke requires effort; we should make each one as productive as possible.